thoughtspot/thoughtspot.github.io/_admin/data-modeling/set-format-pattern-numbers.md

 You can change the currency format used to display a column's values [for a single table]({{ site.baseurl }}/admin/data-modeling/model-data-in-UI.html).
-When you specify the currency type of your data on the **DATA** page, your currency data will only display the correct format and currency code in the embedded use case.
+When you specify the currency type of your data in the **Columns** settings, your currency data will only display the correct format and currency code in the embedded use case.
 Currency specific symbols are available in the non-embedded use case as well, but they are not localized.